 |Hand Injuries||Moderate Hand Injury||£5,260 to £12,460|

-Within this section, we are going to address how you can make hand injury claim.
+Within this section of our hand injury claims calculator guide, we’re going to address how to make hand injury claims.
 You could file a hand injury claim yourself believing it to be a straightforward process.
-However, because of all the legal jargon and pitfalls associated with this type pf claim, not knowing the correct procedure can quickly turn into a nightmare.
+However, because of all the legal jargon and pitfalls associated with this type of claim, not knowing the correct procedure can quickly turn into a nightmare.
 Personal injury claims are intricate and you could lose a case because of a legal technicality you were not aware of.
 Seeking our expert legal advice in the first instance ensures this does not happen, bearing in mind that you would have nothing to pay upfront for the expert advice we provide.

 If you have suffered a hand injury as a result of someone else’s fault, you are entitled to file an accident claim for compensation.
 Although the process might first appear to be simple, the cost of seeking legal advice is often too expensive for many people which puts them off seeking the compensation they rightly deserve.